Kong/gojira/README.md

   logs          follow container logs

-  nuke          remove all running gojiras
+  nuke [-f]     remove all running gojiras. -f for removing all files

 ```